oneapi-src/oneDAL/samples/daal/java/hadoop/README.md

 For each algorithm, the results are stored in the `/_results/<sample_name>/part-r-00000` sequence file.

 ## Notices and Disclaimers

+Performance varies by use, configuration and other factors.
+Learn more at www.Intel.com/PerformanceIndex​.

+No product or component can be absolutely secure.

+Your costs and results may vary.

+Intel technologies may require enabled hardware, software or service activation.

-Intel, and the Intel logo are trademarks of Intel Corporation in the U.S. and/or other countries.
+**&copy; Intel Corporation**.
+Intel, the Intel logo, and other Intel marks are trademarks of Intel Corporation or its subsidiaries.
+Other names and brands may be claimed as the property of others.

 \*Other names and brands may be claimed as the property of others.

-&copy; Copyright 2017-2021, Intel Corporation